sainik-developer/SpEl-cross-field-validator/README.md

 ### Brief history of validator in Java

 Spring(J2EE)) is well familiar with POJO/DTO validator for a while, it's well organized, standardised by java community and used by most.
-It's captured in JSR(Java Specification Requests)-380 and hibernate community implemented and maintained some of the most well known validator.
+It's captured in JSR(Java Specification Requests)-380 and hibernate community implemented and maintained some of the most well known validators.
-Spring includes it as part of it's dependency.
+Spring includes it as part of it's dependency hence has all the feature of validation as per JSR-380.

 #### What's addressed by JSR-380
 `javax.validator.validation-api` has captured the JSR-380 requirements.
 It gives a framework to extend the validator as below.